namphuon/ViFi/README.md

 ViFi is a tool for detecting viral integration and fusion mRNA sequences from Next Generation Sequencing data.
 Unlike standard approaches that use reference-based read mapping for identification of viral reads, ViFi uses both reference-based read mapping and a phylogenetic-based approach to identify viral reads.
 ViFi also incorporates mappability scores of the reads to filter out false positive integration detection.
 The end result is a tool that can accurately and precisely detect integrated viruses, even if the viruses are highly mutated or novel strains.

-ViFi is currently in alpha testing, so please report any problems/bugs to Nam Nguyen (ndn006@eng.ucsd.edu) so that it can be quickly corrected.
+ViFi is currently in alpha testing, is is constantly undergoing revisions.
+High on the priority list is an easier installation process, as well as improve user interface.
+Please report any problems/bugs to Nam Nguyen (ndn006@eng.ucsd.edu) so that ViFi can be improved and problems can be quickly corrected.

 #=============================================================================================================================================================================================